ReflectionHLE/ReflectionHLE/README.md

 What is included
 ----------------

+Reflection Keen consists of ports of Keen Dreams and all 3D Catacomb games.

-The Keen Dreams port consists of two executables, one compatible with a few EGA releases, the other with one CGA release.
+The Keen Dreams port is run from a single executable, compatible with four DOS releases.
 The original releases supported by the port, using source codes for them, are Shareware (EGA) v1.13, CGA v1.05, Registered (EGA) v1.93 and Shareware (EGA) v1.20.

 For Catacomb 3-D, versions 1.00 and 1.22 should be supported.
-The original source code release has been modified for the addition of 1.00.
+The original source code release was modified for the addition of 1.00.

 For The Catacomb Abyss, versions 1.13 (QA [0], Shareware) and 1.24 (rev 1)
 are supported.
-The source code release has been modified for support of v1.13.
+The source code release was modified for support of v1.13.
 Furthermore, The Catacomb Armageddon v1.02 (rev 1) and The Catacomb Apocalypse v1.01 (rev 1) are supported.

 Note that these ports do not come with a copy of any game, which is required.
 Look below for mentions of "game data" to find possible sources for these.

+Also note that Keen Dreams v1.20 hasn't been widely available so far, although it is briefly mentioned in the Apogee FAQ.
+Furthermore, based on the source codes release, the differences between v1.13, v1.93 and v1.20 are quite small, and the two releases of v1.20 and v1.93 share the same static game data (e.g., common EGA and map headers).

 --------------
 Current status